mofas/CSCI-P565-30620/DATA_SCHEMA.md

 {
   _id: "xxxx",
   name: "Our First Leagues",
-  stage: "Initial", //Initial, Draft, Game, Finish
+  stage: "Initial", //Initial, Draft, SeasonStart, Finish
   limit: 4,
   accounts: ["user_id1", "user_id2"],
   draft_run: 0, //draft_run are from 0 to 79 = 20(player in each team) * 4(limit) - 1